dotnet/roslyn/docs/features/interceptors.md

 ### Interceptor accessibility

 An interceptor must be accessible at the location where interception is occurring.
-PROTOTYPE(ic): This enforcement is not yet implemented.

 An interceptor contained in a file-local type is permitted to intercept a call in another file, even though the interceptor is not normally *visible* at the call site.